zhenqi-he/zhenqi-he.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Master student majoring in AI at The University of Hong Kong(HKU).
 I aslo graduated from HKU with degree Bachelor in Science(Mathematics).
-My research interests include Open-World Learning, Computer Vision and AI4Medical.
+My research interests include Open-World Learning, Computer Vision and AI4Science.

 I am looking for 2025 Spring/Fall PhD opportunities, feel free to contact me if you are interested.

 News
 ======
+- 11/24: One Second-authored paper accepted to COLING 2025!
 - 07/24: One co-first-authored paper accepted to DGM4MICCAI 2024!
 - 04/24: One co-authored paper accepted to AIME2024!
 - 01/24: Join Huawei Hong Kong Research Center - Theory Lab as a Research Intern